SnailApi/xen-claimer/README.md

 # xen-claimer

-Following tool created n amount of accounts, funds them with ETH by using FUNDING_WALLET and claims XEN.
+Following tool creates n amount of accounts, funds them with ETH by using FUNDING_WALLET and claims XEN.
 At the end of execution you will have wallet.json file with the following format

 ```json
 [